 You need some other eyes and ears on the candidate too.
 Some truck owners do tandem interviews, where you have one person asking questions and another listening.
 Others let the candidates’ future peers have a crack at them.

 Hiring too fast

 When you have an open position on your team it can be debilitating.
 You can’t keep doing your job, their job and the job of hiring.
 I can almost see food truck owners thinking, “I hope this is THE ONE.”
 When you go into an interview with that thought process you can easily overlook warning signs.
 You may not probe in areas where you see potential weakness because you don’t want to find weakness.
-You want this person to be THE ONE.

 Not understanding pay

 It can be tough to figure out what the market rate for a job is; but you have to know that going into a hiring process.
 Do some research, look at other food truck job postings or ask other local food truck owners what they pay their staff so you know what to expect.

 It’s easy to be critical of the candidates and you should.
 But if you’ve got a good candidate you need to also sell them on your mobile food business.
 They need to know that you want them and that this position has exciting possibilities for them.

 The final of our ten mistakes to avoid when hiring for your food truck relates to closing the deal.
 When you’ve found the right candidate, it’s time to make a solid offer.
 Don’t try to low-ball them; make an offer that they will feel good about accepting.

 Hiring for your food truck business is hard, but if you avoid these mistakes you’ll have a better chance of success.
 If you have any additional tips for hiring for your food truck, please feel free to share them below or through social media.
 Facebook | Twitter